Proudly made in the

-As a very small country that relatively few have heard of, the Turks and Caicos has seen quite an impressive number of famous visitors from both today and past eras.
+As a very small country that relatively few have heard of, the Turks and Caicos has seen quite an impressive number of famous visitors from both present and past eras.

 Along with being a possible site of Christopher Columbus’s first point of landfall in the Americas and New World, quite a few other interesting (albeit perhaps not globally significant!) historical events involving important people took place in and around the Turks and Caicos Islands.